 Next, a series of clinical examinations will be performed to determine your back, forearm, elbow, and grip strength.
 Additionally, he will palpate (feel) your elbow to determine the source of your discomfort.

 The consistency of your tendon and the seriousness of your injury will be determined using real-time diagnostic ultrasound imaging.
 Ultrasound may diagnose tendonitis, tendinopathy, and/or tendon tears or ruptures.
 Accurate diagnosis is critical to ensuring that you get the most appropriate care possible.

 How is the golfer’s elbow treated?

-Golfer’s elbow maybe a sluggish healer, which is why it is important to begin therapy as soon as possible.
+According to the national institute of health sciences( NHS), Golfer’s elbow may be a sluggish healer, which is why it is important to begin therapy as soon as possible.
 The vast majority of golfer’s elbow patients react favorably to conservative care.

-Conservative care of a golfer’s elbow is best managed by a physiotherapist and consists of the following:
+Conservative care of a golfer’s elbow is best managed by a physiotherapist at a sports medicine clinic and consists of the following: